isabella232/advertising-cloud.ko-KR/help/dsp/campaign-management/campaign-management-overview.md

          * 광고

 <!-- Do clients think in terms of insertion orders?
 If yes, then work in the following info.:
-In Advertising Cloud DSP, an insertion order is represented as a campaign, and line items are represented as packages.
+In Advertising DSP, an insertion order is represented as a campaign, and line items are represented as packages.
 Each package will include placements, which can use different strategies and tactics to deliver the line item requirements.
 -->

 ## [!UICONTROL Campaigns]